furs1da/Game-Store/README.md

 Thanks to everyone who contributed to the development of the Game Store project.
 We appreciate your support!

-#Below you can find a complete documentation for this project including UI screencaptures, UML diagrams and many more!

 <span id="_Toc1803475829" class="anchor"><span id="_Toc1153413386" class="anchor"><span id="_Toc121554358" class="anchor"></span></span></span>INTRODUCTION